bdodge/SDIOanalyzer/README.md

 You can use the Xcode project here or the "build_analyzer.py" script.
 Both are tested on MacOS Catalina.
 Linux might work with the script.

+Note that the build depends on you having the Saleae supplied AnalyzerSDK installed at the same directoy level as this code.
+This is a bit different than how Saleae lays out their sample.

 ## Using

 Install the plugin by pointing Logic to the Analyzer path using "Preferences" menu.